commonplace-wiki/knowledgebase/migrate-from-confluence.md

 Clone the Commonplace repository and start Claude Code in it, then ask:

 ```
-Migrate the Confluence space ED from https://acme.atlassian.net
+Migrate the Confluence space <KEY> from https://acme.atlassian.net
 to the repository my-org/wiki.
 ```